Shaanu17/Prodigy_CS_01/README.md

 Task-01 :-
 In this project i created a Python program from pre-defined  libraries that can encrypt and decrypt text using the Caesar Cipher algorithm.
-IT allow users to input a message and a shift value to perform encryption and decryption.
+It allow users to input a message and a shift value to perform encryption and decryption.

 The Caesar Cipher is one of the simplest and oldest encryption algorithms.
 It is a substitution cipher where each letter in the plaintext is "shifted" by a certain number of positions down or up the alphabet